puzzle/dagger-techlab/content/en/setup/01/_index.md

 ## Installation for Linux

-Download and install the latest `dagger` version:
+Download and install the latest `dagger` CLI version:

 ```bash
 curl -L https://dl.dagger.io/dagger/install.sh | BIN_DIR=$HOME/.local/bin sh
 ```

 {{% alert title="Note" color="primary" %}}
-To install another `dagger` version instead, you can specify it using this param, added to the command above:
+To install a different `dagger` CLI version, you can specify it using this param, added to the previous command:

-DAGGER_VERSION=x.y.z
+`DAGGER_VERSION=x.y.z`
 {{% /alert %}}